 The increase in apps in this category has allowed many of us to harness our green thumbs in new ways unimaginable in the past, expanding our expertise in the subject and creating the most beautiful and sustainable green spaces.
 There’s quite a selection in gardening apps, from plant care to garden-themed games, but today we’ll be sharing the best apps to keep your flowers blooming, your herbs fresh, and your plants as green as they can be.

 Do you have an unknown species growing in your garden?
 Ask the experts!
-Garden Compass is an intuitive app that answers all your questions by connecting you to their network of more than 50 horticulturalists around the world who will respond to your concerns in real time.
-These requests are localized to ensure that the expert you are in contact with is knows your area.
+Garden Compass is an intuitive app that answers all your questions by connecting you to their network of more than 50 horticulturalists around the world who will respond to your concerns in real-time.
+These requests are localized to ensure that the expert you are in contact with knows your area.
 Another amazing feature is the ‘My Garden’ care calendar, which lets you build your garden within the app so that you can receive recommendations for improvement, as well as planting and fertilizing reminders.

 Garden Compass Example